RM 860 Find Cheap Flights from Jeddah to Kuala Lumpur – Compare and Save

 The average price of all round-trip flights from Jeddah to Kuala Lumpur clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Kuala Lumpur on a Saturday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Friday is the most expensive day to fly from Jeddah to Kuala Lumpur.
-For your return ticket, we recommend flying on a Tuesday and avoiding Wednesdays for the best deals.
+If your flying dates are flexible, you should consider flying to Kuala Lumpur on a Wednesday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Thursday is the most expensive day to fly from Jeddah to Kuala Lumpur.
+For your return ticket, we recommend flying on a Saturday and avoiding Fridays for the best deals.

 What is the cheapest month to fly from Jeddah to Kuala Lumpur?